rabbitmq/rabbitmq-website/site/stomp.md

 ## TLS/SSL Support

-To use SSL for STOMP connections, [SSL must be configured](/ssl.html) in the broker.
-To enable STOMP SSL connections, add a listener configuration to the `ssl_listeners` variable for the `rabbitmq_stomp` application.
+To use TLS for STOMP connections, [TLS must be configured](/ssl.html) in the broker.
+To enable STOMP TLS connections, add a listener configuration to the `ssl_listeners` variable for the `rabbitmq_stomp` application.
 For example: